Tainui (canoe): Quarrel between Hoturoa and Rakatāura

 According to another tradition, however, it was Rakatāura who was to sing the special incantation, but when he was about to do so, his sister Hiaroa abused him for helping Hoturoa when the latter had refused to allow him to marry Hoturoa's daughter Kahukeke.
 As a result, Rakatāura left the crew and Tainui had to sail all the way around Northland.
 Meanwhile, Rakatāura went inland with ten of his relatives along the Hakarimata Range.
 One of his relatives, Rotu, stopped here and established an altar at a place called Tanekaitu.
 Hiaroa went on to Pu-karamea-nui and established an altar at a place called Moekakara.
 At Mount Roskill or Puketutu Island, Rakatāura and Hiaroa lit a fire and sung incantations to prevent Tainui from entering the Manukau Harbour.
 Then Rakatāura and Hiaroa went south, meeting the Waikato River at Ruakokopu and crossing it at Te Piko o Hiaroa ('Hiaroa's Bend').
 They climbed up Karioi Mountain, built an altar called Tuāhu-papa, and sung incantations to prevent Tainui from entering Raglan harbour.
 Again, they sang incantations at Ngairo to prevent Tainui from entering Aotea Harbour or Kawhia Harbour.

 As the Tainui travelled south, its bailer was swept overboard at Te Karaka (near Waikaretu), where it is said to have been transformed into a rock that can be seen today.
-At the mouth of the Mimi river, Tainui came ashore and Hoturoa planted a pohutakawa tree, which was still living as of 1912.
+At the mouth of the Mimi river, Tainui came ashore and Hoturoa planted a pohutukawa tree, which was still living as of 1912.
 The area had already been settled by one of Hoturoa's relatives, Awangaiariki from the Tokomaru waka, so they turned around and began to head north once more.
-At the mouth of the Mōkau river, three rocks are said to be mooring stakes used by the canoe and another anchor was left behind.
+At the mouth of the Mōkau River, three rocks are said to be mooring stakes used by the canoe and another anchor was left behind.
 Hoturoa disembarked and travelled north by land.
 At Whareorino he encountered Rakatāura and they reconciled.

 Together, they brought Tainui in to Kāwhia harbour and hauled it ashore.
 Hoturoa set up an altar on the site, called Puna-whakatupu-tangata ('The Source of Mankind') and Rakatāura set up one called Hani.
 The waka was buried at Maketu marae, where it remains to this day.

 Whakaotirangi, Hoturoa's wife, settled at Pakarikari near Kāwhia Harbour and established a kūmara garden.
 The people of the Tainui waka settled at Kāwhia Harbour, and expanded their territory inland in the Waikato region over the following generations, under the leadership of Tūrongo, Rereahu, and Whāita.